 - Wash and dry them thoroughly, as detailed above

 - Spread them on a flat sheet pan so they don’t stick to each other as they freeze

 - Put them into the freezer for 30 minutes to an hour

 - Place them in an airtight container and store

 You can even freeze your greens in an ice cube tray, using whatever liquid you use in your smoothies to fill up the compartments.
 That way, you can throw them in the blender with minimal fuss.

-But again, microgreens are best eaten fresh from the fridge or dehydrated.
+But again, microgreens are best eaten fresh or dehydrated.